TokiLoshi/island-hopper/README.md

 - [ ] Add part about stinky breath to Komodo [Komodos have infamously horrible, acrid, eye-wateringly bad breath, and for a good reason.
 Shreds of meat and viscera from previous meals tend to get stuck in those serrated teeth, making them prime breeding grounds for deadly bacteria.Jul 6, 2023](https://www.discovermagazine.com/planet-earth/what-is-so-interesting-about-the-komodo-dragon)
 - [ ] Last frame add a lizard model and shader to represent the stinky breath
-- [ ] Explore adding video to some of the overlays [mapbox](https://docs.mapbox.com/mapbox-gl-js/example/video-on-a-map/)
-- [ ] Explore improving map with animation on map is that even possible? [mapbox](https://docs.mapbox.com/mapbox-gl-js/example/add-fog/)

 #### Saturday 26 April